Rotavirus vaccine

 A rotavirus vaccine is a vaccine used to protect against rotavirus infections, which are the leading cause of severe diarrhea among young children.
 These vaccines prevent 15-34% of severe diarrhea in the developing world and 37-96% of the risk of death among young children due to severe diarrhea.
 Immunizing babies decreases rates of rotavirus disease among older people and those who have not been immunized.

-The World Health Organization (WHO) recommends that rotavirus vaccine be included in national routine vaccinations programs, especially in areas where the disease is common.
+The World Health Organization (WHO) recommends that the rotavirus vaccine be included in national routine vaccinations programs, especially in areas where the disease is common.
 This should be done along with promoting breastfeeding, handwashing, clean water, and good sanitation.
 They are given by mouth and two or three doses are required.
 The approved vaccines are recommended.
 This includes their use in people with HIV/AIDS.
 The vaccines are made with weakened rotavirus.

 The currently licensed live oral vaccine first became available in the United States in 2006.
-They are on the World Health Organization's List of Essential Medicines.
+It is on the World Health Organization's List of Essential Medicines.
 The vaccines are available in many countries.

 Medical uses

 Effectiveness

 Safety and efficacy trials in Africa and Asia found that the vaccines dramatically reduced severe disease among infants in developing countries, where a majority of rotavirus-related deaths occur.
 A 2021 Cochrane systematic review concluded that Rotavac, Rotateq, and Rotarix vaccines are safe and are effective at preventing diarrhea that is related to a rotavirus infection.

 Rotavirus vaccines are licensed in more than 100 countries, and more than 80 countries have introduced routine rotavirus vaccination.
-The incidence and severity of rotavirus infections has declined significantly in countries that have acted on the recommendation to introduce the rotavirus vaccine.
-In Mexico, which in 2006 was among the first countries in the world to introduce rotavirus vaccine, the diarrheal disease death rates from rotavirus dropped by more than 65% among children age two and under during the 2009 rotavirus season.
+The incidence and severity of rotavirus infections have declined significantly in countries that have acted on the recommendation to introduce the rotavirus vaccine.
+In Mexico, which in 2006 was among the first countries in the world to introduce rotavirus vaccine, the diarrheal disease death rates from rotavirus dropped by more than 65% among children aged two and under during the 2009 rotavirus season.
 In Nicaragua, which in 2006 became the first developing country to introduce the rotavirus vaccine, investigators recorded a substantial impact, with rotavirus vaccine preventing 60% of cases against severe rotavirus and cutting emergency room visits in half.
 In the United States, vaccination has reduced rotavirus-related hospitalizations by as much as 86% since 2006.
-In April 2016, the World Health Organization released statistics for the period of 2000–2013, which showed developing countries that have introduced rotavirus vaccines experienced significant decreases in deaths and hospitalizations from rotavirus diarrhea after introduction.
+In April 2016, the World Health Organization released statistics for the period of 2000–2013, which showed that developing countries that have introduced rotavirus vaccines experienced significant decreases in deaths and hospitalizations from rotavirus diarrhea after introduction.

-Additionally, the vaccines may also prevent illness in non-vaccinated children by limiting exposure through the number of circulating infections.
+Additionally, the vaccines may prevent illness in non-vaccinated children by limiting exposure to circulating infections.
 A 2014 review of available clinical trial data from countries routinely using rotavirus vaccines in their national immunization programs found that rotavirus vaccines have reduced rotavirus hospitalizations by 49–92% and all-cause diarrhea hospitalizations by 17–55%.